smmaurer/api-demo/README.md

 # Introduction to APIs

 Sam Maurer
 Guest presentation for UC Berkeley CP 255 - Urban Informatics
 October 7, 2015

 This demo introduces [APIs](https://en.wikipedia.org/wiki/Application_programming_interface), which are code-based interfaces that allow outside developers to interact with a piece of software.
 First we'll explore APIs for querying government datasets.
-Then we'll use Python to connect to the Twitter API and search public tweets for words, hashtags, locations, and other attributes.
+Then we'll use Python to connect to the Twitter developer APIs and search public tweets for words, hashtags, locations, and other attributes.

 #### Before class

-* Install python twitter module, sign up for API key (details to come)
+* Install the TwitterAPI Python module, sign up for API key (details to come)

 * Optional but highly recommended: look over some of the resources that companies and public agencies put together for third-party software developers, for example:
 	* BART: http://api.bart.gov/docs/overview/index.aspx
 	* Twitter: https://dev.twitter.com/overview/documentation
 	* Google Maps: https://developers.google.com/maps/get-started/